 The CCO will provide to the Audit Committee a summary of the reports of suspected Concerns received by him or her during the prior quarter and the results of any investigations.
 If a material Concern has occurred that requires immediate attention, the Audit Committee will be informed promptly of this conclusion and the remedial measures being adopted.

-The Audit Committee shall review and take any action it deems appropriate in its judgment with respect to any suspected Concern it is made aware of, including retention of any independent or expert advisors or meeting with officers of the Company or employees of the Covered Persons.
+The Audit Committee shall review and take any action it deems appropriate in its judgment with respect to any suspected Concern it is made aware of, including retention of any independent or expert advisors or meeting with officers or employees of the Company.
 Any review and evaluation of such report will include consideration of whether the matter(s) described in the report pertain to a Concern, the merits of the report, and whether further review and/or investigation is warranted.
 Any decision by the Audit Committee to review or investigate any matter brought to its attention as a result of this Whistleblower Policy will not in any way be, or be deemed to be, a determination by the Audit Committee or the Company that any actions or inactions that are the subject of the report have, in fact, occurred or constitute a Concern.

 Reporting Allegations of Suspected Concerns